wp-plugins/cb-parallax/readme.txt

 - Supports and is supported by Nicescroll
 - Various overlays to choose from

-This plugin works with recent versions of Chrome, Firefox, Internet Explorer, Opera and Safari (not the Windows Version tough).
+This plugin works with recent versions of Chrome, Firefox, Internet Explorer, Opera and Safari.

 == Requirements ==

 Your theme must support the core WordPress implementation of the [Custom Backgrounds](http://codex.wordpress.org/Custom_Backgrounds) theme feature.

 In order to use the parallax feature, I decided to set the minimum required image dimensions to 1920px * 1200px, so that covers a fullHD screen with a slight vertical parallax movement ( Image height - viewport height, so 1200px - 1080px gives 120px offset to move the image.
 I hope you get the point here.)
-So choose image size according to the expected device resolution.

-Your theme's display must be "boxed" somehow or an opacity should be added to the page content container.
+Your theme's layout must be "boxed" somehow or an opacity should be added to the page content container for the background image to be seen.

 == Installation ==